American Birkebeiner: History

-Race
+Race description

-Skiers from around the world come to Hayward, Wisconsin, for the race.
+Skiers from around the world come to Wisconsin for the race.
 The Birkie has a reputation for attracting skiers of varying ability levels.
 Olympians, national team members, and foreign professionals have competed in the event, and the Birkie also draws recreational skiers from Wisconsin, Minnesota, and the Upper Peninsula of Michigan and countries such as neighboring Canada as well as Norway, Sweden, and other European nations.
 Typically almost every U.S. state is represented at the Birkie.
-The race weekend also includes the shorter 29 km Kortelopet "Korte", a race geared more toward recreational and elite junior skiers, and the Prince Haakon 15 km event for those who are not ready to take on the challenge of the longer courses.
-In 2013, registration was capped at 10,000 skiers, with an additional 20,000 spectators on the sidelines cheering on the competitors.
+The race weekend also includes the shorter 29 km (18 mi) Kortelopet "Korte" and Prince Haakon 15 km (9.3 mi) events.
+The American Birkiebeiner Ski Foundation In 2013, registration was capped at 10,000 skiers, with an additional 20,000 spectators on the sidelines cheering on the competitors.

 The Birkie course is quite hilly and is recognized as one of the more difficult cross country ski marathon courses in the world, despite the fact that there are several WorldLoppet events in Europe that are much longer.
 The current north–south alignment (used since 1992) has skiers traversing a 2 km flat section before turning onto the "Powerline Hills", a series of climbs to the 4.5 km mark.
 The trail then rolls until 12 km, when Firetower Hill takes competitors to 1730 ft, the high point of the race and a climb of nearly 400 ft from the race start.
 In the early years of the race, the Birkie began with a climb up the alpine slopes of Mount Telemark, mainly as a publicity stunt, but larger field sizes made this impractical.
 Beyond High Point is a series of downhills, including "Bobblehead Hill" or "Sledder Hill", which has a rather tricky downhill, left turn near a snowmobile trail — allowing dozens of snowmobilers to watch and "score" skiers' falls.
 The trail rises steeply to the crossing of County Road OO (Referred to as "Double-Oh") which, at 22.8 km, is the unofficial halfway point of the race.
 Until 2001, the 23 km Kortelopet race ended here but was rerouted back to Telemark after splitting off from the main course at 9 km.
 Since 2017, the Kortelopet is 29 km and begins at OO and finishes on Main Street the day before the 50 km race.